Christoph Draeger

 Christoph Draeger (born 1965) is a Swiss multimedia artist.
-Born in Zürich, he currently lives and works between Vienna and New York, that is to say Umeå, Sweden.
+Born in Zürich, he currently lives and works in Berlin, Germany.

 Life and career

-Draeger was born in 1965 in Zürich, Switzerland.
-From 1986 until 1990 Draeger attended the School of Visual Arts in Lucerne, Switzerland, and from 1990 until 1991 he studied at École Nationale Supérieure des Arts Visuels de la Cambre in Brussels, Belgium.
-Afterwards, in 1996, Draeger went to New York for a scholarship at P.S.1's International Studio Program and stayed there until he moved to Vienna in 2011.
+Christoph Draeger was born in 1965 in Zürich, Switzerland.
+From 1986 until 1990, he attended the School of Visual Arts in Lucerne, Switzerland, and from 1990 until 1991 he studied at École Nationale Supérieure des Arts Visuels de la Cambre in Brussels, Belgium.
+In Brussels, he co-founded the artist-run space Etablissements d'en Face together with Alec DeBuschere.

+After four years in Brussels, in 1996, Christoph Draeger moved to New York where he won a one-year scholarship at P.S.1's International Studio Program.
+There, he met his future partner, Austrian artist Heidrun Holzfeind.
+They stayed in New York until moving to Vienna in 2011 with their two year old son, Jakob.

+From 2015-2020, the family moved to Umea, Sweden, where Christoph Draeger was holding a full professorship at Umea Academy of Fine Arts.

+From 2022-2025, Christoph Draeger taught artistic practice at Yale-NUS, National University of Singapore.

 His works have been exhibited worldwide in galleries and institutions such as the Centre Georges Pompidou in Paris, Kunst-Werke Institute for Contemporary Art in Berlin, Whitney Museum of American Art in New York, Massachusetts Museum of Contemporary Art, and Santiago Museum of Contemporary Art.
 Draeger has also taken part in several important art events, Venice Biennale and Art Cologne among others.
 His works are in many private and institutional collections such as the Centre Georges Pompidou in Paris, Kunsthaus Zürich, and the Whitney Museum of American Art and Brooklyn Museum in New York.

-He sometimes works together with his wife, Austrian artist Heidrun Holzfeind, who specialises in documentaries and photography.
-They have a little son with whom Draeger recreated fragments from the Hollywood movie The Road (2009) for his work The Rd.
+He sometimes works together with his partner, Austrian artist Heidrun Holzfeind, who specialises in documentaries and photography.
+Together with their son, Jakob, then three years old, Draeger recreated fragments from the Hollywood movie The Road (2009) for his work The Rd.
 (2013).
-Draeger sometimes collaborates with his brother, Urs Draeger who is the manager of a design agency.